Welcome. I’m a Highly Sensitive Introvert, a Life Coach and a Spiritual Counselor.

 Although trials and challenges still arise in my life, I am better equipped to deal with them.
 I feel so much more whole and complete.
 My Sacred Inner Beloved and I have a deeply rooted loving relationship.

-Life and Spiritual Coaching is truly a spiritual calling, not just a job for me.
+Life Coaching and Spiritual Counseling is truly a spiritual calling, not just a job for me.

 If you would like assistance on your Hero’s Journey to the Authentic Self, please reach out to me.
 We’ll discuss the best way we can work together in individual or couples coaching sessions or in an intensive retreat.
 Click here.